ga4gh-rnaseq/schema/rnaget.md

 #### Response

-The server shall return the selected continuous as a JSON formatted object.
-The server may return the continuous in an alternative formatting, such as plain text, if requested by the client via the `Accept` header and the format is supported by the server.
+The server shall return the selected continuous object as a JSON formatted object.
+The server may return the continuous object in an alternative formatting, such as plain text, if requested by the client via the `Accept` header and the format is supported by the server.

-On success and a continuus is returned the server MUST issue a 200 status code.
+On success and a continuous object is returned the server MUST issue a 200 status code.

 The response to a continuous query is a JSON object with the following fields: